salastro/DEAT/README.md

 ## Usage

-1. Update the `url` variable in the `data_extraction_tool.js` file with the desired website URL.
+1. Update the `urls` array in the `data_extraction_tool.js` file with the desired website URLs.
 2. Modify the CSS selectors within the `scrapeProductData` function to match the structure of the target website's product elements.
+3. If you want to use a proxy, update the `proxy` variable with your proxy server's address and port.
+If you don't want to use a proxy, set the `proxy` variable to `null`.
-3. Run the script using the following command:
+4. Run the script using the following command:

 ```bash
 node data_extraction_tool.js